-Elizabeth Murray, born in Chicago, was an abstract artist who painted richly colored, cartoony, evocative paintings in her own unique, innovative, loopy style on sculptural, custom-shaped canvases.
+New York City artist Elizabeth Murray was an abstract artist, who painted richly colored, cartoony, evocative paintings in her own innovative, loopy style on sculptural, custom-shaped, layered canvases.
 Murray’s eclectic influences included the Post-Impressionist paintings of Paul Cezanne, the shaped canvases and assemblages of Cubist artists, and the free-floating forms of Surrealism, found particularly in the paintings of Joan Miro.

-Over time her painting surfaces became more extreme.
-Some of her works are 9 feet long or more.
-Some are shaped with upturned edges or bulges across the surface.
-Others are made of an assemblage of canvases.
+Over time her painting surfaces became so large that some of her works were over 9 feet long.
+Some were shaped with upturned edges or bulges across the surface.
+Others were made from assembling the canvases together.
+There is a startling contrast between the enormous size of these canvases and their domestic emblems – tables and chairs, cups and spoons, keyholes, arms, and body parts.
 Starting in the 1980s, critics referred to her work as eloquent.
 Her subway installations are permanent fixtures: one in Manhattan and the other in Queens, N.Y.

 In 1988, the Whitney Museum organized Murray’s first museum retrospective.
 She received a MacArthur Grant in 1999; had a major retrospective at New York’s MoMA, an honor given to only four other women at that time; and was included in a Venice Biennale.